kentcdodds/ux-genie/README.md

 See the original genie [vernacular documentation](https://github.com/kentcdodds/genie#vernacular).
 Words specific to this directive:

  - Lamp: The home of Genie.
 In Arabian folklore, the genie is imprisoned in a lamp until summoned by rubbiux the lamp to perform wishes.
 In a GenieJS context, this is the interface between GenieJS and the user.
+ - UX: The `ux-` prefix stands for "User eXperience."
+This was used in an effort to follow the [Best Practices](https://github.com/angular/angular.js/wiki/Best-Practices) proposed by the AngularJS Team.

 Setup
 --